 You will also have to provide evidence that your parents or guardian consent to your marriage.
 If you do have a guardian, proof of the guardianship must also be provided.

 Yes.
-However, one of you must be a Danish citizen or you both must have lived in Denmark with a permanent address in Denmark for the last two years.
+However, one of you must be a Danish citizen or you both must have lived in Denmark with a permanent address for the last two years.